Bootta11/todotxt-language/README.md

 ### How it works

-- **On main branch commits**: The extension is automatically published to both marketplaces
+- **On main branch commits**: The extension is automatically published to both marketplaces(it requires that version inside package.json is updated)

 ### Manual Publishing